Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

 • Deer: Deer like the taste of hydrangeas, particularly the flowers and buds.
 They may visit your yard and nibble the buds off your panicle hydrangea, leaving no evidence of their presence other than the absence of flowers.

-Are Little Hottie® Panicle Hydrangeas Poisonous to Dogs?
+Are Little Hottie® Hydrangeas Poisonous to Dogs?

-Panicle hydrangeas (Hydrangea paniculata), including the Little Hottie® cultivar, contain compounds that can be toxic to dogs if ingested, specifically cyanogenic glycosides.
-These compounds can release cyanide when broken down in the digestive system.
 However, the level of toxins in panicle hydrangeas are relatively low, and instances of dogs getting poisoned by consuming these plants are rare.

 While the risk of severe poisoning is low, it’s important to monitor your dog's behavior in outdoor spaces.
-If you suspect your dog has ingested a toxic plant, seek immediate veterinary care or contact the Pet Poison Hotline (read “Which Plants are Toxic to Dogs” for more information on plants poisonous to dogs).
+If you suspect your dog has ingested a toxic plant, seek immediate veterinary care or contact the Pet Poison Hotline.

-Common Name: First Editions® Little Hottie® Panicle Hydrangea
+Common name: First Editions® Little Hottie® Panicle Hydrangea

-Botanical name: Hydrangea paniculata ‘Bailpanone’
+Botanical/Latin name: Hydrangea paniculata ‘Bailpanone’

-Hardiness zones: 3 - 8
+Hardiness zones: 3 - 9

 Mature size: 3 - 5 feet tall and wide

-Light requirements: Full Sun to Part Shade
+Light requirements: Full sun to part shade

-Form: Rounded compact deciduous shrub
+Form: Rounded, compact deciduous shrub

-Growth rate: Moderate to fast (13+ inches per year)
+Growth rate: Medium (12-24 inches per year)

-Flowering time: Summer through early fall
+Flowering time: Summer - early fall

 Flower form: Dense pyramid-shaped panicles